justinborromeo/incubator-druid/docs/content/querying/scan-query.md

 |batchSize|How many rows buffered before return to client.
 Default is `20480`|no|
 |timeOrder|The ordering of returned rows based on timestamp.  "ascending", "descending", and "none" (default) are supported.
 Currently, "ascending" and "descending" are only supported for queries where the limit is less than 100K.
-Scan queries with limits greater than 100K will not be time-ordered and default to a timeOrder of "none". |no|
+Scan queries that are either legacy mode or have a limit greater than 100K will not be time-ordered and default to a timeOrder of "none". |no|
 |limit|How many rows to return.
 If not specified, all rows will be returned.|no|
 |legacy|Return results consistent with the legacy "scan-query" contrib extension.
 Defaults to the value set by `druid.query.scan.legacy`, which in turn defaults to false.
 See [Legacy mode](#legacy-mode) for details.|no|
 |context|An additional JSON Object which can be used to specify certain flags.|no|